aimms/documentation/unit-test/automated.rst

 To run tests in an automated fashion, the AIMMS Unit Test framework comes with a Python script :token:`AIMMSUnitTests.py` that you can call from the command line to run all, or selected tests.
 You can copy the :token:`AIMMSUnitTest.py` script to your project folder by calling the procedure :token:`aimmsunit::CopyPythonScript`.
 The arguments of the Python script are:

-* the AIMMS version to be used to run the test (e.g. :token:`4.53.1.8`), the test script will automatically download the AIMMS version from the AIMMS download site and unpack it in the *aimms* subfolder of the location from which you run the script
+* the AIMMS version to be used to run the test (e.g. :token:`4.53.1.8`), the test script will automatically download the AIMMS version from the AIMMS download site and unpack it in the *aimms* subfolder of the location from which you run the script.
+This may take some time when you run the script for the first time.
 * the architecture to run the test on (:token:`x86` / :token:`x64` on Windows, or :token:`x64` on Linux)
 * the project folder, relative to the working folder, containing the AIMMS project to test
 * the name of the project file (e.g. :token:`MyProject.aimms`)